playbanq/WebWalletAPI/README.md

 WebWallet payments come in two flavors: user initiated and merchant initiated.

 + **User initiated**
+  When a user initiates a payment transaction by creating a transaction token, the merchant has to complete the transaction by requesting the payment to the user's wallet:

+  **1.** The user creates a transaction by requesting a transaction token with the payment information.
+  **2.** The user passes the transaction token to the merchant as an authorization to request the payment.
+  **3.** The merchant completes the transaction by requesting the payment using the transaction token.

+  By creating and handing over a payment transaction token to a merchant, a user authorizes the merchant to charge the payment to the user's wallet.
+This is similar to direct debit and credit card charges that are authorized by subscribing recurring payments, swiping a card or filing its details in a form.

 + **Merchant initiated**

 ## API Overview
 The WebWallet API defines how to expose and interact with WebWallets in order to request and carry out electronic commerce transactions.